antievictionmappingproject/covid-19-map/README.md

 # COVID-19 Emergency Tenants Protections Map

+**This repository is no longer in use!
+Development has moved to this repo: https://github.com/antievictionmappingproject/covid-19-map-react*

 Mapping states, counties, and municipalities that are enacting emergency tenant protections due to COVID-19 (the novel corona virus) pandemic, as well as where organized rent strikes are taking place.

 ## Data Source